nf-core instructions

 3. Enter a description.

-Then, ask @muffato or @mcshane to add the repository to:
+Then, ask @muffato or @mcshane to:

 Finally, ask @gq1 to set up the pipeline settings via https://pipelines.tol.sanger.ac.uk/pipeline_health.